 Aboriginal people have a very long and continuing connection to the Margaret River.
-Devil's Lair, south of Margaret River, is one of the earliest sites of human occupation in Australia and contains evidence of Wadandi existence dating back at least 48,000 years.
+Devil's Lair, south of Margaret River, is one of the earliest sites of human occupation in Australia and contains evidence of Noongar existence dating back at least 48,000 years.
 Aboriginal people managed the land in a sustainable and productive way over these many thousands of years (Pascoe, 2014, Gammage, 2011).

-To Wadandi people, the Margaret River is known as Wooditjup, named after the magic man, Wooditj who created the river in the Nyitting (cold times when the land was soft).
-The river was of vital importance to Wadandi people for camping, hunting, foraging and fishing, and as a focal point for traditional ceremonial activity (DoW, 2008).
+To Noongar people, the Margaret River is known as Wooditjup, named after the magic man, Wooditch who created the river in the Nyitting or Dreaming.
+The river was of vital importance to traditional Aboriginal people for camping, hunting, foraging and fishing, and as a focal point for traditional ceremonial activity (DoW, 2008).
 Today Aboriginal people continue to highly value the environmental and spiritual significance of the river.